Recovery & Addiction

 Recovery isn't Instagram-perfect—it's messy, uncomfortable, and deeply real.
 This guide walks you through what actually happens in your first 30 days.

-Week one is just about getting through it.
+In the first 30 days of sobriety, week one is just about getting through it.

 Depending on what you’re quitting, physical withdrawal can hit hard.
 For alcohol or benzodiazepines especially, detox can be dangerous — get medical supervision.
 Don’t ride it out at home alone.